Nutrition

 Eating like a nutritionist requires having a basic idea of how much protein, carbohydrates, and fat you should be consuming daily.
 It is helpful to stay within prescribed guidelines for sodium and sugar.

-So when hunger pangs arrest your attention, curb them with something that digests more slowly like carrot or celery sticks.
+So when hunger pangs arrest your attention, curb them with something that digests more slowly, like carrot or celery sticks.
 Then drink a glass of water while you rationally consider more substantial healthy options.

 It all starts with shopping habits.
 If all your snacks are refined carbs—chips, crackers, bread, cookies, Ramen noodles—then when you try to make wise choices during the day, you are nutritionally handicapped.
 Shop for fresh fruits and vegetables.
 Plan and prep healthy meals in advance.

-ClinicalPosters sells human anatomy charts, scientific posters, and other products online to offset expense of the writing useful articles about nutrition.
+ClinicalPosters offers human anatomy charts, scientific posters, and other services that compliment articles about nutrition.
 Slide extra posters into DeuPair Frames without removing from the wall.

-Show your support by donating, shopping for ClinicalPins, or leaving an encouraging comment to keep the research going.
+Show your support by leaving an encouraging comment to keep the research going.

-To support the writing of useful articles about nutrition, ClinicalPosters sells human anatomy charts, scientific posters, and other products online.
-You may sponsor specific articles or remit a small donation.
+Support the writing of useful articles about nutrition by exploring human anatomy charts, scientific posters, and other products online.
+You may sponsor specific articles.

-ClinicalPosters sells human anatomy charts, scientific posters, and other products online to offset expense of the writing useful articles about nutrition.
-Slide extra posters into DeuPair Frames without removing from the wall.
+ClinicalPosters provides human anatomy charts, scientific posters, and other products that compliment useful articles about nutrition.

-ClinicalPosters sells human anatomy charts, scientific posters, and other products online.
-You may remit a small donation.
+ClinicalPosters offers human anatomy charts, scientific posters, and other products online.

-You can support the writing of useful articles about nutrition by sponsoring specific articles or remitting a small donation.
+You can sponsor useful articles about nutrition or donate to further research.
 Visible content is optimized for device size.

 'Floating woman having out-of-body experience'